zerodegress/RW-HPS/README.md

 + [Ko-Fi](https://ko-fi.com/derdct)
 + [CN - 爱发电](https://afdian.net/@derdct)

+## Contribution
+All kinds of contributions are welcomed.
+If you hold an interest in helping us implementing RW-HPS on JS, iOS or Native platforms, please email us .
+If you meet any problem or have any questions, feel free to file an issue.
+Our goal is to make RW-HPS easy to use `RW-HPS@der.kim`

 ## Special Thanks
 > [IntelliJ IDEA](https://zh.wikipedia.org/zh-hans/IntelliJ_IDEA) is an IDE that maximizes the productivity of developers in all aspects, and is suitable for JVM platform languages。